sdzzps/Z-Viewer/README.md

   |Windows version|“…\ZViewer\toolsˮ|
   |Mac OS versions|“…/ZViewer.app/Contents/Resources/toolsˮ|

-  For a self-compiled Z Viewer program, users need to manually put a copy of ExifTool in tools directory. <br>
+  For a self-compiled Z Viewer program, users need to manually put a copy of ExifTool in tools directory.
   Users can also upgrade the ExifTool program by replacing its files in tools directory with newer releases from [the official website](https://exiftool.org/).

-  When Z Viewer is unable to locate the built-in ExifTool, it will try using ExifTool from the system PATH, if exists, as a fallback. <br>
+  When Z Viewer is unable to locate the built-in ExifTool, it will try using ExifTool from the system PATH, if exists, as a fallback.

 ## Technical Overview
   This part is purposed as notes for the project’s future development.
 Although it is made public along with the rest of the project repository, I highly doubt anyone should self-torture by reading it, given its length and tediousness.
-If you are bored enough, just like me, and want to dive deeper into the technical details of this project, here is where we start. <br>
+If you are bored enough, just like me, and want to dive deeper into the technical details of this project, here is where we start.

 #### Design and Prototype
   The core idea behind the Z Viewer project is to create a modern, simple, and reliable tool for viewing metadata.
 The basic framework of UI, which consists of File Thumbnails List on the left, and Info Panel on the right, is decided before building the minimum viable product.
 After that, a design prototype is drawn.
 Flat visual style and color scheme of crimson and dark grey are chosen.
-Because metadata already carries a high density of textual information, we chose to replace text with icons wherever possible in the user interface. <br>
+Because metadata already carries a high density of textual information, we chose to replace text with icons wherever possible in the user interface.

   <p align="center">
     <img src="assets/comparisons.png" width="1000">